 (Note – the kit does not come with a pumping bra — you’ll need to purchase one separately.
 The upside here is that you have the freedom to use any bra you like.
-If you need some suggestions, check out Pumping at Work.)
+If you need some suggestions, check out our favorites.)

 Pro tip: Many women love using the Baby Buddha with Freemie collection cups, which help brings discretion into the experience.
 Indeed, it can be hacked to work with many other brands’ components, and we think using with Freemie cups is totally genius.
 It practically transforms the powerful Baby Buddha into the likes of the Willow or Elvie… for half the price… and the suction of a hospital-grade pump!

-- Suction: another key feature distinguishing the Baby Buddha is its power and efficiency.
+Perhaps the key distinguishing features of the Baby Buddha are its power and efficiency.
 If users say anything about this pump, they say that it is strong.
 So much so that some women can only use it on the lower levels – ha!
+Be prepared :).

 Yes, when it comes to extracting that liquid gold, the Baby Buddha outshines all other compact pumps — from the Freestyle to the Willow.
-In fact, one woman said that the Baby Buddha’s suction is even superior to the Medela Symphony — a behemoth of a hospital-grade pump that’s known to help decrease the time it takes to pump and boost milk production.
+In fact, some women say that the Baby Buddha’s suction is even superior to the Medela Symphony — a behemoth of a hospital-grade pump that’s known to help decrease the time it takes to pump and boost milk production.

 According to many, many women, the pump’s impressive suction helps increase milk supply and does so much more efficiently (less time pumping!), getting them to “empty” more consistently than any other pump.

 Win-win-win.
-Note: some women had sore nipples for the first few days, so there is a bit of a “break-in” period.
-Thus, the BabyBuddha may be better suited for veteran pumpers or second-time moms who have no fear of power and will do just about anything to pump more, faster.
+Note: some women had sore nipples for the first few days, so there may be a bit of a “break-in” period.
+Make sure you’re taking care of your nipples!

 Some additional things to keep in mind: